jiansfoggy/CODE-SHOW/Python/Parsing_COCO-Text_Dataset/ReadMe.md

 Click the following link to download COCO train2014 dataset
 *https://cocodataset.org/#download*
 Then, unzip it to your target directory.
-> Note: the size of this file is 13GB, it may need more space.
+> Note: the size of this file is 13GB, it requires more space.

 ## Step 2 Select one method to parse it